RixTerreny/spring-la-mia-pizzeria-security/README.md

 - `ADMIN`
 - `USER`

-The USER can only visualize the index of the pizzas, while all the other CRUD can be managed only by an ADMIN.
+The USER can only visualize the index or the details of the pizzas, while all the other CRUD can be managed only by an ADMIN.